For - Next

 Important

-Remember that the loop counter is just a normal variable and its value can be changed from inside the loop.
+Remember that the loop counter is just a normal variable and its value "could be" changed from inside the loop.

 Always ensure that the loop variable is not changed from inside the For - Next loop.